ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 # Content types

 A content type is a base for new content items.
-It defines what Fields will be available in the content item.
+It defines what Fields are available in the content item.

 ![Content types](admin_panel_content_types.png "Content types")